the 1st flash point of sale

 4 weeks

-development of our own in-house point of sale would be a great long-term initiative for FC operations, marketing, and finance.
+developing our in-house POS stands as a significant long-term initiative for FC, benefiting operations, marketing, and finance.

 • Long-term cost reduction.